seangibeault/SmartShop/README.md

 Mobile Systems Project
 ----------------------

-Android Application API 19, 18 (KitKat, JellBeans)
+Android Application API 19, 18 (KitKat, JellyBeans)

 Users will be able to shop for items using their smartphone.